AnkurSheel/ankursheel_website/src/ankursheel_website/content/posts/2014/2014-02-05-postmortem-asteroids/postmortem-asteroids.md

 ---
 title: 'A postmortem of the Asteroids clone'
 excerpt: 'Postmortem of the Asteroids clone that I made. '
-category: "postmortems"
+category: "retrospective"
 tags:
-    - games
+    - "games"
-    - postmortem
+    - "postmortem"
 ---

 Asteroids was the first game that I could say was more or less feature complete.